 - In the case of winning a reward, student who registered on behalf of the group will be contacted.
 At least one person representing the group should attend the DISTCO Award ceremony.
 If necessary, an Absentee Form can be used for the award ceremony.
 See Awards section for more details.

 - The winning group should acknowledge that the DISTCO can award only one reward (e.g. one gift card or one iPad) for a single project.
 It will be group members’ responsibility to decide on sharing the reward between the group members.

 DIGITAL STORY FORMAT:

 1- An original script or a story (A script within the story is needed, a separate script file for submission is not required)

 2- Multimedia elements such as images and sounds.
-Video clips are not required.
+Video clips are optional.

 3- A narration, preferably a voice over by the author.